Job Applicant Privacy Notice

 process your application and correspond with you about it;

-assess whether you have the required skills, experience, qualifications and training for a role
+assess whether you have the required skills, experience, qualifications and training for a role within the company;

 make informed recruitment decisions;